All Calls Are Free and Confidential

 When is Detox Necessary?

-When an addict or alcoholic becomes physically dependent upon a substance.
-If at any time they choose to stop using the said substance, then they could begin to experience withdrawal symptoms when they stop consuming that substance.
-Detox is necessary to minimize the symptoms of drug and alcohol withdrawal and maintain the patient's physical well being.
-The symptoms and length of the withdrawal process depend on what drugs the patient used and how long they have been using.
+Detox becomes necessary when an addict or alcoholic becomes physically dependent upon a substance.
+If at any time they choose to stop using the said substance, then they could begin to experience withdrawal symptoms.
+Detox minimizes the symptoms of drug and alcohol withdrawal and maintains the patient's physical well being.
+The symptoms of the withdrawal process depend on the substance the patient used and how long they have been using.
 Riverwalk Ranch rehab center located in Dallas, Tx offers treatment services that focus on creating a safe environment for patients.

-During medical detox, the patient's vital signs are monitored and their emotional stability is gauged to ensure that they will not suffer any harm or inflict harm on others.
-Patients who have been abusing alcohol, opioids or benzodiazepines (Xanax, Valium, Klonopin, ect.) should always undergo a medically supervised detox.
-These are the most dangerous drugs to withdrawal from.
+During medical detox, the patient's vital signs and emotional stability are monitored to ensure that they will not suffer any harm.
+Patients with a drug and alcohol addiction that have been using opioids or benzodiazepines should always undergo a medically supervised detox.
 A medical professional should be present throughout the process to treat any adverse reactions that the patient might encounter.
 During this period, medication is often necessary to manage the more severe symptoms of withdrawal.

 Medications used in Detox

-Upon admittance to our Medical Detox Program, our addiction treatment clinicians will perform a comprehensive evaluation to determine the individual needs of each patient.
+Upon admittance to our medical detox program, our addiction treatment clinicians will perform a comprehensive evaluation.
+This process will help to determine the needs of each patient.
 The purpose of this is to create a detox plan tailored to the specific physical and psychological necessities of the patient.
-Our clinicians will discern what drugs have been used and to what extent as well as if the patient has a co-occurring mental disorder.
+Our clinicians will discern what drugs have been used and to what extent, as well as if the patient has a co-occurring mental disorder.
 These psychological disorders may or may not have been previously diagnosed or medicated by a psychiatrist.

-In some cases, medication will be administered to help treat these symptoms.
-Aside from psychiatric drugs, other medications may be employed to ease withdrawal symptoms or decrease cravings.
+In some cases, medication will be given to help treat these symptoms.
+Aside from psychiatric drugs, other medicines may be employed to ease withdrawal symptoms or decrease cravings.
 These are administered on a case by case basis.
 Some of the most common detox medications include: